Flint water crisis: State

 On March 16, 2017, Governor Snyder created the Child Lead Exposure Elimination Commission and appointed Mona Hanna-Attisha of Flint's Hurley Medical Center, Rebecca Meuninck of Ann Arbor, deputy director of the Ecology Center; Paul Haan of Grand Rapids, executive director of the Healthy Homes Coalition of West Michigan, Inc.; and Lyke Thompson of Ann Arbor, director of the Center for Urban Studies at Wayne State University as its members.
-"Eliminating the risk of child lead exposure will require the coordination and expertise of people across all sectors," Snyder said in the announcement.
+"Eliminating the risk of child lead exposure will require the coordination and expertise of people across all sectors", Snyder said in the announcement.
 "Creating this permanent commission will help advance the strategies recommended to better protect Michigan children from lead exposure."
-On the same day, Governor Snyder said will lower Michigan's "action level" from 15 ppb to 10 ppb.
+On the same day, Governor Snyder said he will lower Michigan's "action level" from 15 ppb to 10 ppb.
 Snyder sent $28 million to Flint for supplies, medical care, and infrastructure upgrades and later budgeted an additional $30 million to Flint to provide water bill credits of 65% for residents and 20% for businesses.
 Another $165 million for lead pipe replacements and water bill reimbursements was approved by Snyder on June 29, 2016.
 On January 6, 2017, Snyder signed a bill that accelerated the public notice requirement for lead in drinking water to three business days, from the previous time of 30 days.

 Federal

 On January 9, 2016, the Federal Emergency Management Agency (FEMA) sent two liaison officers to the Michigan Emergency Operations Center to work with the state to monitor the situation.
-On January 15, Snyder asked President Obama to grant a federal emergency/major disaster designation for Genesee County, seeking federal financial aid for emergency assistance and infrastructure repair in order to "protect the health, safety and welfare of Flint residents."
+On January 15, Snyder asked President Obama to grant a federal emergency/major disaster designation for Genesee County, seeking federal financial aid for emergency assistance and infrastructure repair in order to "protect the health, safety and welfare of Flint residents".
 The following day, Obama signed an emergency declaration giving Flint up to $5 million in federal aid to handle the crisis.
 FEMA released a statement that said: